Quahog (Family Guy): Mayor

 Adam West was the mayor of Quahog until the death of his namesake voice actor.
 He appeared on a recurring basis from his first appearance in season 2 until his final appearance in season 17.
 Quahog's current mayor is Mayor West's cousin, Wild Wild West, voiced by Sam Elliott, who was introduced in the episode "Wild Wild West".
+Lois Griffin was also mayor of Quahog for a short period of time in the episode "It Takes a Village Idiot, and I Married One".

 News anchors

 The town's local "celebrities" are Tom Tucker, an arrogant, baritone-voiced news anchor at Channel 5, and Diane Simmons, the station's 40-year-old former news co-anchor who was killed off in "And Then There Were Fewer".
-The two work alongside Tricia Takanawa, a stereotypical Asian reporter who speaks with a nasal monotone cadence; and Blaccu-Weather meteorologist Ollie Williams, a fast-talking chubby African-American man who rarely speaks for more than about 1–2 seconds.
+The two work alongside Tricia Takanawa, a stereotypical Asian reporter who speaks with a nasal monotone cadence; and Blaccu-Weather meteorologist Ollie Williams, a fast-talking chubby African-American man who rarely speaks for more than about 1 to 2 seconds.